majdjamal/image_segmentation/README.md

 ## Image Segmentation

 K-Means Clustering can be used for image segmentation.
 The goal is to represent images in formats that are easier to analyze, e.g., for edge detection.
+This is also known as image processing.
 Experiments in this section use two images downloaded from Google, one of oranges, and one of humans walking.

 ### Oranges
 An image of oranges is used for segmentation.
 The original image is shown in Figure 2, and the result in Figure 3.